mohammadkamel74/Face_Recognition_smile_pattern/README.md

 ### 4) Facial Feature Extraction

 Dlib library could extract 68 facial landmarks in an image.
 The landmarks that we are interested in, are the one that describes the shape of the face attributes like: eyes, eyebrows, nose, mouth, and chin (13 in totall).
-You must download shape_predictor_68_face_landmarks.dat and put it in Code folder to make the code work.
-You can download this file from [here](https://github.com/italojs/facial-landmarks-recognition)

 <img  align="center" src="img/Capture2.PNG" width="300" height="300">
 <img  align="center" src="img/Capture3.PNG" width="300" height="300">